The Outrun: Recovery memoir

 Ruta, labelling The Outrun as a recovery memoir, describes the book as "full of lucid self-discovery and shimmering prose, ... more atmospheric than it is dramatic."
 She calls The Outrun a "gorgeous debut" and "a patiently wrought memoir".

 Johnstone calls it a beautiful book, offering a marvellous evocation of her life on Orkney, at once a "searing memoir" and "sublime nature writing".
 In his view, the book adds up to a moving philosophy of life; he finds the account of her "descent into drink ... raw and powerful ... without histrionics or melodrama".

 Thomson comments that Liptrot, with all her newfound, disabused integrity and hard-won sobriety, has written a minor classic of addiction literature."
 The Outrun was BBC Radio 4's Book of the Week from 18 January 2016.
 The BBC's Simon Richardson calls the book a moving personal memoir of alcoholism, likening it to Cheryl Strayed's 2012 Wild which described walking the long-distance Pacific Crest Trail in an attempt to shake out of her chaotic life.

-Kelly, on the other hand, denies the book is a recovery memoir, on the grounds that it emphasizes the difficulty of staying sober.
+Kelly, on the other hand, denies the book is a recovery memoir, on the grounds that it emphasises the difficulty of staying sober.
 He calls the book "bold-hearted and brave-minded", at once "terribly sad and awfully affecting."